Goin’ to work and comin’ home and that…..

 Osmaston Estate, Derby

 I’ve come to understand portraiture as a potential collaborative event between subiect and photographer and the camera itself, an encounter that is governed and choreographed, by myriad contexts, desires and circumstance.
-The provenance of my own activity on the estate is considerable.
-Not only had I worked with the people there twenty-five years before, both in homes and outside on the street, but the wall seen in each photograph used to surround the Rolls Royce Aero Engine plant that my Dad worked at for most of his adult life.

 people outside of Nindy’s shop [2015-2017]